usbarmory/interlock/README.md

   and integration.

-* Minimum amount of external dependencies, currently no code outside of Go standard and supplementary libraries is required for the server binary.
+* Minimum amount of external dependencies, currently no code outside of Go standard and supplementary libraries is required for the basic server binary.

+  NOTE: TextSecure support can be optionally enabled at compile time, it currently requires an external dependency, see related section for details.

 * Authentication process directly tied to LUKS partition locking/unlocking.